tmek/UE4CodeSamples/README.md

 # UE4CodeSamples

 Hi!
-This project is meant to demonstrate project organization and coding proficiency when working with Unreal Engine 4.
+This project is meant to demonstrate Unreal Engine 4 project organization and coding proficiency.

 The sample code adheres to a coding standard.
-In this case
+In this case <br/>
 https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard

 ## Overview